What is ProAir Respiclick and how is it used?

 Medicines are sometimes prescribed for purposes other than those listed in a Patient Information leaflet.
 Do not use PROAIR RESPICLICK for a condition for which it was not prescribed.
 Do not give PROAIR RESPICLICK to other people, even if they have the same symptoms that you have.
 It may harm them.

-This Patient Information leaflet summarizes the most important information about PROAIR RESPICLICK.
-If you would like more information, talk with your doctor.
-You can ask your pharmacist or doctor for information about PROAIR RESPICLICK that is written for health professionals.
+You can ask your pharmacist or doctor for information about PROAIR RESPICLICK that was written for health professionals.

 For more information, go to www.MyProAir.com or call 1-888-482-9522.